List of Stoke City F.C. managers: History

-Gary Megson became the next manager at the start of the 1999–2000 season however unfortunately for Megson, after just four months in charge the club was taken over by an Icelandic consortium and installed Gudjon Thordarson as manager.
+Gary Megson became the next manager at the start of the 1999–2000 season; however, after just four months in charge, the club was taken over by an Icelandic consortium and installed Gudjon Thordarson as manager.
 Thordarson spent three seasons at Stoke winning the Football League Trophy and taking the club into the play-offs three times.
 Having lost to Gillingham and Walsall Stoke beat Brentford in 2002 to gain promotion back to Division One.
 Just days after winning promotion however Thordarson was sacked by the board.
 Steve Cotterill was named as the new manager soon after but after just thirteen matches he quit to join Sunderland as assistant manager.
 Dave Kevan was caretaker until Tony Pulis became manager in November 2002.
 Stoke were involved in a relegation battle on the final match of the season.
 Stoke beat Reading and survived in the First Division.
 Pulis consolidated Stoke's position in the 2003–04 season however after a very dull 2004–05 season Pulis was sacked for not exploiting the foreign market.
 Unknown Dutch manager Johan Boskamp was appointed by the board and he promised to play an attractive style of football.
 However results failed to show any significant improvement, and Boskamp left at the end of the season after falling out with several club officials and key players.